madgik/exareme/README.md

 # Exareme
 Exareme is an auto-tuned, highly scalable, elastic system for processing arbitrary dataflows on top of IaaS clouds.

+## Branches
+* master: Compiled binary, ready to use.
+* dev: The branch we are currently working on.

 ## Documentation